katieclayy/World-Cup-Matches-Analysis/README.md

 •	WorldCup – season statistics

 ## Importing, Combining, Transforming & Plotting
 Datasets were downloaded from the data source and imported as dataframes from their component csv file in the python environment.
+The function read_csv of the pandas library was used to import the respective datasets.
+Basic data quality checks (structure, null-values, duplicates, summary statistics) were conducted using built-in functions of python.

 ## Goals of this project:
 1.)
 Which are the top 5 countries who have won the greatest number of FIFA World Cups?
 Create visuals for the findings.